 Fix your niggles such as joint stability and loosen any "knots" before you start training.
 You could spend years trying to achieve your goals when you could spend a tenth of the time if you can fix what’s wrong first.
 If a car is leaking fuel, you can fill it up at the gas station all you want but you’re not going to get very far!

 When you look at shots of fitness models on Instagram, remember two things:

 Looking like they do is their JOB.
 Body aesthetics is their craft and it takes as much dedication and training as any sport.
 Strict nutrition plans, supplements, and training come into play: and even the coaches have a coach to get them to their goal.

 Models don’t look the way they do in shoots all the time.
 Their body has peaked at a point to show off muscle as much as possible and it’s not sustainable for everyday life: just like a runner couldn’t run a marathon every day of their life.
 So sit back, and rather than feeling guilty, you can feel inspired and give yourself a pat on the back for every step you take towards your own goal.

 My personal BBS transformation journey was made possible thanks to:

 Holly Cammell - Biokineticist & Member Support at CCA

 Bernette Beyers - Sports Performance Specialist PT

-Lawerence Bachelor - Iyengar Yoga Instructor
+Lawrence Bachelor - Iyengar Yoga Instructor

-Thank you for the great gift you have given me, I have enjoyed every moment of learning and training in Stellenbosch.
+Thank you for the great gift you have given me, I enjoyed every moment of learning and training in Stellenbosch.